-Pupils with medical conditions or special educational needs and disabilities same as any other pupil and therefore our attendance ambition for these pupils is the same as for any other pupil.
+Some pupils face greater barriers to attendance than their peers.
+These can include pupils with long term medical conditions or who have special educational needs and disabilities.
+Their right to an education is the same as any other pupil and therefore our attendance ambition for these pupils is the same as for any other pupil.
 That said, in working with parents to improve attendance, we will be mindful of the barriers pupils face and ensure additional support where necessary to help them access their full-time education.
 This will include: